Weekly notes on a reader observed in the wild, including his literary diet, bookish terrain, and unusual reading habits.

 Paid Subscriptions

-I’m working on making this my full-time occupation, and that’s made possible by readers who show their support by paying for a subscription.
+Most of my writing is available for free to all readers, but I’m working on making this my full-time occupation.
+That’s made possible by readers who pay for a subscription.

 Who am I?